LlanosTobarra/LASI2018/README.md

 - Amrieh, E. A., Hamtini, T., & Aljarah, I. (2016).
 Mining Educational Data to Predict Student’s academic Performance using Ensemble Methods.
 International Journal of Database Theory and Application, 9(8), 119-136.

--Amrieh, E. A., Hamtini, T., & Aljarah, I. (2015, November).
+- Amrieh, E. A., Hamtini, T., & Aljarah, I. (2015, November).
 Preprocessing and analyzing educational data set using X-API for improving student's performance.
 In Applied Electrical Engineering and Computing Technologies (AEECT), 2015 IEEE Jordan Conference on (pp. 1-5).
 IEEE.

 This dataset can be downloaded from Kaggle in the following link: https://www.kaggle.com/aljarah/xAPI-Edu-Data/version/2